heidi-holappa/volunteer-management-application/README.md

  - Volunteer information can be edited.

 **Missing features (to be built for phase 3)**
-- Information validation: At the least it should be checked that all needed information is set.
+- Improve information validation: At the least it should be checked that all needed information is set.
 If not, user should receive an informative error message.
 - Usability: Update instructive texts
 - Messages can be replied by coordinators and admins
 - Search functions for userlist